Hysterelius/Hysterelius/README.md

 - 🔭 I’m currently working on a python game

-- 🌱 I’m currently learning Linux and Python
+- 🌱 I’m currently learning Vue and Nuxt

 - ❓ Ask me about anything related to Python and Pygame